-What it would be like to stand in front of the greatest artworks of human times but not be able to appreciate them.
-To try to understand the history of the world without images to put to the stories.
+What it would be like to stand in front of the greatest artworks of human times but not be able to appreciate them?
+To try to understand the history of the world without images to put to the stories?

 The usual tourist behaviour of standing, looking, considering what is in front of you – it’s all a luxury that’s as foreign as the lands the sites are in.

 At the Tactual Museum, they’re trying to give people with sight problems a sense of Greece’s ancient history.
-Everything on exhibit can be touched.
-Not only can it all be touched, it’s supposed to be touched.
+Everything on exhibit can be touched and, not only can it all be touched, it’s supposed to be touched.

 A nose.
 Finally, something that I can identify.
 From there I work my fingers around, finding the eyes, the mouth, the hairline.